VBenevides/Glyphflow/README.md

 Press `Ctrl-C` to stop the development processes.
 Docker volumes keep PostgreSQL and NATS data between runs.

-## MVP boundary
+## Deployment model

-The first release is one control-plane executable, one NATS JetStream deployment, and any number of outbound-only workers.
+The current release uses one control-plane executable, one NATS JetStream deployment, and any number of outbound-only workers.
 PostgreSQL remains private to the control plane.
-Scheduler, dispatcher, event ingestion, HTTP API, housekeeping, and notifications run in the same control-plane process.
+The scheduler, dispatcher, event ingestion, HTTP API, housekeeping, and health metrics run in the same control-plane process.

 Service splitting is deferred until measured scaling, deployment, or ownership needs justify it.

-## Goals
+## Features

-Glyphflow will provide these functions:

-- Define scheduled and manual tasks through a web application.
-- Assign each task run to an authorized worker.
-- Deliver tasks through a durable queue.
-- Execute commands on remote virtual machines.
-- Show task state, history, and audit events.
+- Define tasks with immutable versions, cron schedules, environment variables, secret references, selectors, retry policies, resource policies, and ambiguity policies.
+- Run tasks manually or on a schedule.
+View run attempts, state events, streamed logs, audit events, and task version history.
-- Recover safely after database, queue, worker, or network failures.
+- Cancel and retry runs with durable state transitions.
+Reconcile stale work after worker, queue, database, or network failures.
-- Keep database credentials inside the control plane.
-- Authenticate and sign all control plane and worker communication.
+- Enroll and manage workers and pools.
+Set execution capacity, view active runs, archive workers, and manage resource leases.
+- Use password or OIDC authentication with sessions, CSRF protection, RBAC, SSO, account management, and audited administration.
+- Use the responsive React console with light, dark, and neon themes, accessible dialogs, filters, pagination, and permission-aware routes.
+- Run persistent workers with SQLite recovery, signed messages, streamed output, concurrent execution, and headless or tray-based desktop builds.

 ## Architecture